How to Make Passive Income with a Job Board

 These job board affiliate programs can assist in populating and monetizing your website.
 Once again, here are the same links I had provided earlier during my discussion on backfilling your board:

-Hint: SkiptheDrive.com, a popular job source, displays most jobs directly from Jobs2Careers as of this writing (and they’re paid as a result).
+Hint: SkiptheDrive.com, a popular job source, displays most jobs directly from places like Jobs2Careers as of this writing (and they’re paid as a result).

 Reminder on how to join: Sign up to any of these and wait for a representative to contact you via email.
 You’ll be given a widget, a code, or ID to paste into your website and get paid.